cronvel/ne/essential-todo.md

 * Highlighter/TextMachine sub-program (run concurrently the host language and the child, while delegating to the child if the host grammar allow it - useful for highlighting Vue.js template)
 * File watcher, detecting if another app has changed the file, ask for reload or warn before saving
-* “smart-home”: HOME move to the begining of the line, if pressed again it move AFTER indentation